sametkoyuncu/swift-notes/constants-file.md

-# How to create constants file?
+# How to create a constants file?

 - Create a new `Constants.swift` file.